 Ten years later, an Emma McGrigor is to be found enrolled as a pupil at a small private school in Pennard, Somerset.
 Is it Eliza’s daughter?
-Why so far away, when 47-year-old Eliza, who has become a dressmaker, is now living with her married aunt Catherine Mackenzie (60) on the south side of the High Street in Fortrose?
-It was not uncommon for children to be ‘boarded out.’
+If so, why so far away, when 47-year-old Eliza, who has become a dressmaker, is now living with her married aunt Catherine Mackenzie (60) on the south side of the High Street in Fortrose?
+It was not uncommon for children to be ‘boarded out’ in awkward parental circumstances.

 On census day Elizabeth Junor, 57, dressmaker, is now recorded as living at 3 Union Street, Fortrose, still with her aunt Catherine Mackenzie, now a widow aged 70 – and a visitor, Emma McGrigor, a governess, aged 23, who was born in England.
 The wealthy Junor family owned a row of several houses at the top end of Union Street.
 ‘Greenside’ is likely to have been the long, low one to the north of the fine old pink manse St Katharines, formerly accessed from Castle Street.
 (In the 1881 census the same house is occupied by another Junor, Penelope, a widow and her children plus other occupants, possibly lodgers or sub-lessees).